-- Park tractor on a level, dry concrete or paved surface, depress brake pedal all the way down and engage parking brake. - Disengage transmission by placing freewheel control in "transmission disengaged" position.
-Pull freewheel control out and into the slot and release so it is held in the disengaged position.
+- 1. Park tractor on a level, dry concrete or paved surface, depress clutch/brake pedal all the way down and engage parking brake. - 2.
+Place gear shift lever in neutral position.

 The rear wheels must lock and skid when you try to manually push the tractor forward.
 If the rear wheels rotate, then the brake needs to be serviced.
 Contact a qualified service center.